-- Adults who are not determined to have a Serious Mental Illness excluding DES/DDD enrolled members, and - 2.
-Children, including those with special health care needs; excluding DES/DDD and DCS/CMDP enrolled members.
+- 1. Adults who are not determined to have a Serious Mental Illness excluding DES/DDD enrolled members, and - Children, including those with special health care needs; excluding DES/DDD and DCS/CMDP enrolled members.

-The Contractor shall be responsible for the provision of physical health services for members determined to have SMI who opt to transfer to the Contractor as outlined in ACOM Policy 442.
+The Contractor shall be responsible for the provision of physical health services for:

+- 1. Members determined to have SMI who opt to transfer to the Contractor as outlined in ACOM Policy 442, and - 2.
+Members determined to have SMI who elect to receive behavioral health from a TRBHA and physical health from the Contractor.